wavemotion-dave/NINTV-DS/README.md

 -----------------------
 * You can select Player 1 controller or Player 2 controller.
 * More importantly you can select 'Dual Action A' or 'Dual Action B'
-* Dual Action A uses the disc/buttons from Controller 1 and the Keypad for Controller 2 (perfect for AD&D Cloudy Mountain or Tron Deadly Discs)
+* Dual Action A uses the disc/buttons from Controller 1 and the Keypad for Controller 2 (perfect for AD&D Cloudy Mountain or Tron Deadly Discs - you can use the NDS ABXY keys to fire arrows/discs)
 * Dual Action B uses the disc from Controller 1 and the Buttons/Keypad for Controller 2 (perfect for Astrosmash, Buzz Bombers and any game you move and shoot)
 * In configuration you can press the 'X' button to cycle through some common controller mappings or assign your own custom map.